Kanykei-Akmatova/AboutMe/README.md

-# AboutMe html page
+# About Me static html page
-Static html page